rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/lexicon/Civium_Lexicon.md

 Directional tendency in meaning-resolution shaped by memory, identity, and purpose.

 ### Lexeme
 A meaning-bearing semantic fragment.
-CoCivium treats some lexemes as alignment anchors.
+CoCivium™ treats some lexemes as alignment anchors.

 ### MeritRank
 Voting and sorting system based on perceived relevance and role-trust.